nasolim/quality_assurance_platform/readme.md

 ## About Quality Assurance Platform

-I'm building a web app that is meant to present what surveys are available and generate submission pages
+simple proof of concept for a dynamic quality assurance platform.

+I should be able to easily add new surveys and questions without having to build new pages from scrape

 ## License